-NATO summit meetings provide periodic opportunities for Heads of State and Government of member countries to evaluate and provide strategic direction for Alliance activities.
+NATO summit meetings provide periodic opportunities for the Heads of State and Government of NATO member countries to discuss important issues facing the Alliance and provide strategic direction for its activities.
+The last NATO summit was held in Vilnius, Lithuania on 11-12 July 2023.
+The next will be held in Washington, D.C. on 9-11 July 2024.

 - Summits are used, for instance, to introduce new policy, invite new members into the Alliance, launch major initiatives and reinforce partnerships.